manheim/docker-helpers/README.md

 # docker-helpers

-Collection of helpers helpers to assist in testing/developing with the docker-api gem.
+Collection of helpers to assist in testing/developing with the docker-api gem.

 ## Installation